majellatech/sbsc-ansible/README.md

 # sbsc-ansible

-An Ansible script for provisioning a RaspberryPi to run [sbsc](https://github.com/majellatech/sbsc) on boot (and set a wallpaper).
+An Ansible script for provisioning a RaspberryPi to run [sbsc](https://github.com/majellatech/sbsc) on boot.

 ## Instructions